microsoft/azure-api-management-monetization/documentation/adyen-deploy.md

 2. [Create an Azure service principal with the Azure CLI](../cli/azure/create-an-azure-service-principal-azure-cli.md#password-based-authentication):

     ```azurecli-interactive
-    az ad sp create-for-rbac --name ServicePrincipalName --skip-assignment
+    az ad sp create-for-rbac --name <chosen-name-for-your-service-principal> --skip-assignment
     ```

-3. Take note of the `appId` (client ID) and `password` (client secret), as you will need to pass these values as deployment parameters.
+3. Take note of the `name` (ID), `appId` (client ID) and `password` (client secret), as you will need to pass these values as deployment parameters.

-4. Retrieve the object ID of your new service principal for deployment:
+4. Retrieve the **object ID** of your new service principal for deployment:

     ```azurecli-interactive
-    az ad sp show --id "http://<name-for-your-service-principal>"
+    az ad sp show --id "<id-of-your-service-principal>"
     ```

 The correct role assignments for the service principal will be assigned as part of the deployment.